noobWu23/learngit/readme.txt

-git is a distributed version control system. git is free good software under the GPL.
+git is a distributed version control system. git is free good software under the GPL haha. this is a new line.